WE CONNECT ...

 It is particularly important that digitisation is considered from the outside, i.e. from the client’s point of view, and that the process also ends with the client.
 We must constantly invest in the convenience of client applications and keep pace with the latest technologies.
 The bank of the future must be able to participate in the modern platform economy through interfaces.
 In order to become more agile and flexible, private banks must also be open to cloud solutions, fintech services and external ecosystems.
 Protecting privacy and securing personal client data remains the top priority for private banks.

 The more digital the world becomes, the more important are emotions from human to human.

-Head of Intermediaries
+Head Intermediaries & Private Banking